 18. Arbutus VFD Train Garden

-November 18th- January 1st: A traditional firehouse Christmas train garden at the Arbutus Volunteer Fire Department.
+(likely but opening date hasn’t been announced yet) November 17th- January 1st: A traditional firehouse Christmas train garden at the Arbutus Volunteer Fire Department.
 5200 Southwestern Blvd.
 Arbutus, MD 21227.

 19. Berlin Christmas

 Called ‘A Victorian Christmas,’ the town of Berlin schedules fun (and mostly free) family friendly events throughout the holiday season.
 Here is a quick look for 2017.

 November 29th- Join us for the annual tree lighting in front of The Atlantic Hotel featuring a ice sculptor, carriage rides and lots of family fun.
 Downtown shops and restaurants will be open late offering specials for your holiday shopping needs.

 December 7th starting at 5pm.
 Solomons Christmas Walk is held annually the first weekend in December.
 It’s a fun-filled time of special children’s activities, a live puppet show, open house at many of our businesses, Santa’s arrival and the Lighted Boat Parade!
 Stroll through our luminaria streets as you enjoy the sights and the sounds of the season.